Vegetarian Side Dishes

 - Grate potatoes into a large bowl.
 Add applesauce, flour, salt, and pepper.

 - Mix thoroughly be hand

-- Take a mound of the mixture (about 2" diameter), make into pancake shape, and place on cookie sheet.
+- Take a mound of the mixture (about 2" diameter), make into a pancake shape, and place on cookie sheet.
 Repeat until done.
 Will make approximately 7 to 8 pancakes.

 - Bake for 20 minutes and flip with a spatula.
 Bake on the other side for another 20 minutes or until golden brown